 Hence color coding the characters (Matvey is yellow, Andrey is pink, Tasha is green, and Olya is black).

 Yes, exactly.
 It’s kind of a cool thing to use the visual language to help understand where everyone and everything is.
 With a set like this, you can get a certain idea of everything you see.
-We could put in furniture or items in the house backwards.
+We put in furniture and items in the house backwards.
 Things that you might not instantly see as a viewer, but you’ll sense that something is wrong or dangerous.

 All of the film had been storyboarded very early, even before I met with producers.
 The fight was really very much all there.
 I don’t like how fighting looks in Russian movies.
 I thought about how to make clearer and very direct.
 It was drawn a lot in the storyboard, but we then had a stunt guy who had more ideas how to make it better.
 But because the budget was limited, the storyboard allowed us to think of very clearly where to put the camera, what would make for a more interesting shot, and how we could build the set better.
 The set itself was like a LEGO kit, every wall could be moved, and we made special holes for where to put the camera.
 That was all thanks to the storyboard.